 What’s the Golden Mile like?

 The best word to describe the Golden Mile in Marbella is luxury.
-Here you’ll find the best hotels in Marbella, some of the resort’s most expensive properties, lots of tropical gardens, exclusive restaurants and shops, and probably the nicest seafront promenade on the Costa del Sol.
+Here you’ll find the best hotels in Marbella, some of the resort’s most expensive properties, lots of tropical gardens and exclusive restaurants and shops.
+In addition, the Golden Mile has probably the nicest seafront promenade on the Costa del Sol.

 High-end tourism in Marbella began on the Golden Mile when Prince Alfonso von Hohenlohe opened the Marbella Club Hotel in 1954.
-A long list of celebrities and royalty began to visit Marbella and many built or purchased property in the area around Marbella Club.
+As a result, long list of celebrities and royalty began to visit Marbella.
+And many of them fell in love with the resort and ended up building or buying property in the area around Marbella Club.
 These glamourous residences gave their name to the Golden Mile.
 Over 60 years later, the area continues to attract la crème de la crème from high society and some of the world’s rich and famous have homes here.

 What are the main areas on the Golden Mile?

 Although the Golden Mile isn’t particularly big it has several clearly-defined areas, all sharing the common denominator of luxury: